Before 1975, there was no such thing as “sexual harassment.” And then, on a university campus in upstate New York, one woman had had enough.

-According to Crews, Carmita was a “scrapper,” a “strong” woman who survived alcoholic and abusive husbands, colon cancer, diabetes — “anything that life threw at her.
-She would get knocked down and get right back up.”
+According to Crews, Carmita was a “scrapper,” a “strong” woman who survived alcoholic and abusive husbands, colon cancer, diabetes — “anything that life threw at her.”

 Though Carmita ultimately wasn’t successful in her unemployment claim against Cornell, she didn’t stay down for long.
 Despite significant challenges in her life, she was able to achieve a certain amount of success, to put a roof over her children’s heads, to help her kids grow and achieve successes of their own.
 This is what she was most proud of, Crews says.